If these thoughts sound familiar, you’ve reached a crucial turning point:

 Client Experiences

 After 15 years together, we were experts at pushing each other’s buttons.
 Dave helped us see our negative patterns and gave us practical tools to communicate without triggering each other.
-For the first time in years, we feel like partners again.” – Couple, married 15 years
+For the first time in years, we feel like partners again.

 Ready to Move Forward Together?

 The fact that you’re reviewing this page is significant.
 It shows you’re willing to take steps toward change.
-If you’re ready, the next step is a no-charge Discovery Session.
+If you’re ready, the next step is to schedule an initial appointment.
 We’ll discuss your specific relationship dynamics, determine if my approach is the right fit for your needs, and take the first step toward the relationship you both deserve.